The Promotion of Access to Information Manual (PAIA Manual)

 The PAIA Manual (“Information Manual / Section 51 Manual”)

-This manual is compiled in terms of Section 51 of the Promotion of Access to Information Act No. 2 of 20000 (“Information Act”) in order to assist persons requesting access to records in the possession or under the control of Pearson Pty Ltd and to promotes a culture of accountability and transparency in Pearson by giving effect to:
+This manual is compiled in terms of Section 51 of the Promotion of Access to Information Act No. 2 of 2000 (“Information Act”) in order to assist persons requesting access to records in the possession or under the control of Pearson South Africa Pty Ltd and to promote a culture of accountability and transparency in Pearson by giving effect to:

 (a) the Information Act;